Lazy Luddite Log

 A tale told in instalments tends to foster speculation between those instalments of what comes next.
 I have very much felt this in relation to Star Wars.
 It started with the very first trailer for the exciting new movie.
 The ad flashed many images that gave a vivid impression of the setting but gave away none of the story.
 Even as a five year old I could tell that this was more than just a space adventure.
 It also seemed to have something old-worldy about it including clashing laser swords.
 I saw one such figure in all-black armour - was that the black knight of space?
 There were glimpses of figures in white armour and I wondered whether the duel would be between a black and white knight like in Chess.
 I somehow forgot that one of those dualists was dressed in dowdy browns.

 The story later named A New Hope was more than I could have imagined and aspects of it got confused in my memory.
 Back in 1977 you saw a movie at the cinema and then had scant other media to help reinforce your memory of it.
 I assumed that the small ship was boarding the larger in the opening battle.
 I also assumed that the humans serving Vader were converts from the human crew he had captured.
 I never understood that the stormtroopers were also human - the white armour was effectively dehumanizing.
-I do however remember a cousin musing that they were the 'clones' referenced by Kenobi.
+I do however remember a cousin musing that they were the old clones referenced by Kenobi.

 Initially Vader seemed to be the key villain.
 I overlooked how much sway Tarkin had over him and missed the importance of the Emperor.
 But finally there was word that we would meet this über-villain in 1983 and I wondered what kind of armour such a figure would wear.
 I was influenced by Battle Of The Planets into imagining someone in garish and eleborate purple and red (like a cross between the imperial advisors and royal guards that we did see).
 The shadowy Palpatine in modest cloak was much more intriguing.
-Here was somebody interested in power rather than glory (and I have never been sure the later depicted statue of him made sense).
+Here was somebody interested in power rather than glory (and I have never been sure the later depicted grand statue of him made sense).

-The Kenner action figures helped turn enthusiasm into fanaticism and also sometimes provided what we now call 'spoilers'.
+The Kenner action figures helped turn enthusiasm into fanaticism and also sometimes provided what we now call spoilers.
 I saw Chief Chirpa and wondered what a Chirpa was.
-I saw both Klaatu and Gamorean Guard and wondered if they were a gangster and his bodyguard sharing the same green hide.
+I saw both Klaatu and the Gamorean Guard and wondered if they were a gangster and his bodyguard sharing the same green hide.
 I made the mistake of assuming that a character who got a figure was necessarily important.
 Kenner was never that logical in its character choices.
 But the original trilogy resolved well and made a whole lot of sense by the time I was twelve.

 I do wish there were more aliens prominently depicted in the movies.
 Maz Katana was cool but then very quickly sidelined.
 The self-sacrifice that logically belonged to Admiral Ackbar fell to another character we had only just met.
-For me Holdo felt more like a politician than a military commander and she would have worked very well as part of the Cold War story I never got to see.
+For me Holdo felt more like a politician than a military commander and she would have worked well as part of the Cold War story I never got to see.
 But it was all a bit of a mess.
 Many scenes felt like they belonged in other movies.
-The space gangsters preyed upon by loose rathtars felt like Red Dwarf.
+The space gangsters preyed upon by loose Rathtars felt like Red Dwarf.
 The never-ending mirrors into which Rey stared felt rather Harry Potter.
 They were cool but did they fit?
 I guess it is impossible to say.
-If you insist a setting looks only like those parts of a setting you have already seen then it will never get bigger.
+If you insist a setting looks only like those parts you have already seen then it will never get bigger.
 But then in an odd way the sequel trilogy made that galaxy seem smaller than it had been.
 It was a bit rushed and crammed and as a result more became less.

 My overall assessment of these three sets of three movies?
 Episodes VII to IX were created by an ever-changing committee seeking to sell tickets to a fractious array of fans in an era of too much chatter.
 Episodes I to III were created by an auteur with lots of imagination but too much power.
 Episodes IV to VI were created by the same creative figure who once faced limitations set by both his relative youth and a few self-possessed collaborators who could curb his excesses.
-It is this that makes the original Star Wars trilogy the best and surely it is more than nostalgia driving me to make such rationalizations.
+It is this that makes the original Star Wars trilogy the best and surely it is more than nostalgia driving such rationalizations.

 Labels:

-0 Comments:
+1 Comments:

 Post a Comment